Chocobozzz/PeerTube/support/doc/api/embeds.md

 ## Event `playbackStatusChange`

-Fired when playback transitions between states, such as `pausing` and `playing`.
+Fired when playback transitions between states, such as `paused` and `playing`.
 More states may be added later.

 ## Event `resolutionUpdate`